AudreyLL88/MS3__Sante/README.md

     - the level
     - the instructions
     - the ingredients.
-* Are the "Delete" and "Edit" buttons displayed and clickable ?
+* Are the "Delete" and "Edit" buttons displayed and clickable?
 * As a registered user, select one of your cocktail card from your profile page and click on the "try" button.
-Is the cocktail template rendered correctly ?
+Is the cocktail template rendered correctly?
 * Are all these informations rendered correctly:
     - the cocktail name
     - the cocktail author